Ramonjrtan/Ramonjrtan/README.md

 They are based on **real-world system patterns** and designed to demonstrate how I approach:

-- end-to-end system validation
+* end-to-end system validation
-- transaction and payment workflows
+* transaction and payment workflows
-- data integrity and backend consistency
+* data integrity and backend consistency
-- risk-based testing in production-like scenarios
+* risk-based testing in production-like scenarios

-👉 These projects simulate real-world systems and demonstrate how I approach QA in production environments.
+👉 These projects simulate real-world systems and demonstrate how I approach QA in production environments — focusing on risk, data integrity, and end-to-end system behavior.

 ---